 - Select Admin.

-- On the left side, scroll to the desired section.
+- In the Admin menu, scroll to the desired section.
+Or, if you are already viewing a page in the Admin section of Looker, scroll to the desired section in the left sidebar.
 Sections are shown in bold and are not clickable.

 - Click a page name to view it.
 Pages are shown in regular, non-bold font.